schammass-zz/data_science_portfolios/README.md

 My satisfaction is to surprise my customers' expectations in order to keep their trust and loyalty.
 I am a proactive, leader, good talker, I like to share my skills and knowledge with my colleagues as well as to learn with them.
 I able to work under pressure and I am a problem solver. l am really hard worker and I will never let you down.
 If you want to know more about me, please do not hesitate to contact me.
 I will be glad to discuss with you how I may help you to solve your issue.

 * **Education:** Specialization - Applied Data Science with Python at University of Michigan, Ann Arbor, MI, USA.
+* **Education:** Data Science - Machine Learning at Cégep Sainte-Foy, Québec City, QC, Canada.

-* **IT skills:** Python, PySpark, Pandas, Numpy, Matplotlib, Seaborn, Machine Learning, Deep Learning, Keras, Tensorflow, SQL, Hadoop, Spark, Docker, AWS, Azure, Google Cloud, Oracle Cloud, Java, C#, Javascript.
+* **IT skills:** Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn, Keras, Tensorflow, SQL, Hadoop, HDFS, Spark, MongoDB, Redis, Kafka, Docker, AWS, Azure, Google Cloud, Oracle Cloud, Java, C# and Javascript.
 * **Links:**
   * [LinkedIn](https://www.linkedin.com/in/rodrigo-schammass)